SPECIAL ISSUE - CALL FOR PAPERS

 - transculturalism, religion and gender

-The length of the abstract should be between 150-180 words.
+The length of the abstract should be approximately 200 words.

 Your abstract submission should include: